[wpforms id="406" title="false" description="false"]

 The train travels to Paradise, PA.
 You can get off at one of two picnic recreation areas.
 Groff’s Grove and Leaman Place Grove offer picnic tables, charcoal grills, and porta-potty and at Groff’s a playground area.

-You can experience a number of different cars, from parlor to dining and presidential, and open-air, each car offers a different experience.
+You can experience several different cars, from parlor to dining, presidential, and open-air, each car offers a different experience.

 The railroad also offers events during the year including Thomas the Train, Easter Bunny, and Santa’s Paradise Express, the Great Train Robbery and so much more.